 We must confess to being caught flat-footed by a change in sentiment at the beginning of September.
-Having settled-in to protect the portfolio, the full ramifications of a new bout of quantitative easing eluded us and ignited equities to give one of the best Septembers on record.
+The full ramifications of a new bout of quantitative easing eluded us and ignited equities to give one of the best Septembers on record.
+Reward was given to those whose portfolios were positioned for growth.
+We were not.